ThGreatExplorer/OOD_Reversi/Readme.md

 [PlayerActionFeaturesImpl](src/controller/PlayerActionFeaturesImpl.java).

 **KeyNotes about Control Flow:**
 1. See the [main](src/Reversi.java) method.
 It's what connects all the parts together.
+The set-up happens in the main method, when the controller takes in the model view and player in its constructor.Inthe controller's constructor, it sets both playerActionFeatures and modelObserverFeatures as listeners to changes on the view.
 2. controller class's sole purpose is for its constructor to set up each Features interface with the correct view, Player, and model, then telling the model to subscribe the ModelObserverFeaturesImpl class as a listener and telling the view to add the